 Social roles

 Social roles, or the behavioral expectations associated with a particular social position, are a particularly important tool for managing social interactions.
 They allow individuals to reduce the uncertainty inherent in social interactions by following predetermined patterns of behavior.
 Social roles also provide a sense of identity and purpose, and they can be used to convey status and power.
-However, roles can also be constricting and limiting, and individuals may struggle to balance the demands of different roles.
+Roles can also be constricting and limiting, and individuals may struggle to balance the demands of different roles.
 It is important to be aware of the role that social roles play in shaping interactions, and to be mindful of the potential consequences of adopting or rejecting particular roles.

 Source: